FreeProving/free-compiler/doc/CustomPragma/DecreasingArgumentPragma.md

 {-# FreeC <function> DECREASES ON ARGUMENT <index> #-}
 ```

-Where `<index>` is the position of the decreasing argument in the parameter list.
+Here `<index>` is the position of the decreasing argument in the parameter list.
 Counting starts at `1`, i.e. the function has index `1` and the tree has index `2` in the example above.

 ```haskell